menu cross down-arrow up-arrow

 The Skyline trail is well marked and an easy hike.

-It starts on a wide gravel road that is wide enough for park vehicles to drive before entering a well-groomed path cutting through evergreens.
+The hike starts on a wide gravel road that is quite wide.
+Keep an eye out for Park’s Canada vehicles who might be passing by.
+You are on this for a short time before it turns into a well-groomed path cutting through evergreens.

 skyline trail nova scotia